Skip to content

 Data analysis and training

-In the first step, Analyze generates descriptive statistics to give a better overview of the data.
-These are calculated per feature.
-Depending on the data type, these are, for example, the number of entries in the data set, extreme values, mean values, correlations with other columns, etc. The tables in the figure below show examples of this for selected features of the Covid-19 data set.
-The tables in the figure below show this as an example for selected features of the Covid-19 data.
+In the first step, Analyze generates descriptive statistics to provide a better overview of the data.
+These are calculated for each feature.
+Depending on the data type, these include the number of entries in the data set, extreme values, mean values, correlations with other columns, etc. The tables in the figure below show this as an example for selected features of the Covid-19 data.

 Covid-19 data